AnggaR96s/Reforestation/README.md

-## What animal is always at a game of cricket?
-A bat.
+## What kind of dinosaur loves to sleep?
+A stega-snore-us.